RHYNOCHETIDAE (1 species)

 A. leucophaeus Tahiti Swiftlet

-This and the next two taxa often treated as conspecific.
+NOTE: This and the next two taxa often treated as conspecific.

 Res Society Is (Tahiti, Moorea).